 “Instead of crowding around a small PC screen, meeting participants can see their web and video applications on a large wall-mounted display, and benefit from an audio conferencing system that delivers clear, crisp sound – without having to get used to a whole new UCC environment.”

-For more information about adapting desktop conferencing tools for high performance in small to medium sized rooms, visit this page.
+For more information about adapting desktop conferencing tools for high performance in small to medium sized rooms, contact us.